md-adil/wp-dropship/readme.txt

 == Installation ==

-* Open your Wordpress Panel
+* Open your WordPress Panel
 * Click on Plugins -> Add New
 * Here Click to Upload Plugin or Search Plugin

 == Frequently asked questions ==

 1. Installation Instructions
-- Open your Wordpress Panel
+- Open your WordPress Panel
 - Click on Plugins -> Add New
 - Here Click to Upload Plugin or Search Plugin or get it from here
 - Activate the plugin through the plugins menu in WordPress.